Roccadaspide

 Roccadaspide (Campanian: A Rocca) is a town and comune in the province of Salerno in the Campania region of south-western Italy.

+History

+The first settlements in the area are traced back to the Greek and Etruscan civilizations.

 Geography

 The town is located in the north-west side of Cilento, not too far from Paestum and in the Calore River Valley.